amaroko/gwijinet_radius/README.md

 - `npm run openapi-spec`: Generate OpenAPI spec into a file
 - `npm run docker:build`: Build a Docker image for this application
 - `npm run docker:run`: Run this application inside a Docker container
+- lb4 discover --schema db   to create new models

 ## Tests